Introduction

 Notebook

-Do you find value in prohibition?
-Do you think this could ever happen today?
+Do you think prohibition could ever happen today?
 Why or why not?
-Record your answers in your history notebook.
+Record your answers in your notebook.

 Arts, entertainment, and leisure

 The twenties did “roar” in the arts and entertainment industry.
-Because the economy was booming, Canadians had money to spend on luxuries such as entertainment.
-In the following section, explore some of the new art, entertainment, and leisure activities that were popular in the 1920s.
+Because the economy was booming, some Canadians had money to spend on luxuries such as entertainment.
+In the following section, we will explore some of the new art, entertainment, and leisure activities that were popular in the 1920s.

-Canadians loved the movies in the 1920s just like we love them today.
-In the middle of the 1920s, movies changed from silent to movies with sound, also called "talkies."
+Canadians loved the movies in the 1920s.
+In the middle of the 1920s, movies changed from silent films to movies with sound, also called "talkies."
 The story of this transformation can be told by examining Canada's most famous actress of the 1920s, Mary Pickford, who acted in both silent films and "talkies."

-She was so loved as an actress that Americans wanted to claim her as their own; in the United States, she was known as "America's sweetheart."
-She was a hard-working woman; throughout her career, she starred in 52 full-length feature films.
+Pickford was so loved as an actress that Americans wanted to claim her as their own; in the United States, she was known as "America's sweetheart."
+Throughout her career, Pickford starred in 52 full-length feature films.
 Along with D.W.
 Griffith, Charlie Chaplin, and Douglas Fairbanks, she founded United Artists, an independent film production company.
-She became a very wealthy woman; in fact, she was the first woman in North America to earn one million dollars a year.
+Mary Pickford was the first woman in North America to earn one million dollars a year.
 She used her fame and wealth to raise money for the war effort during World War II.

 Mary Pickford, a Canadian film actress who became "America's sweetheart," was born in 1892 and she lived until 1979.

-If you're interested in those dances performed, go online and enter the following terms in your search engine: "1920s dances featuring the Charleston, the Peabody, and the Turkey."
+If you're interested in those dances performed, go online and enter the following terms in your search engine: "1920s dances featuring the Charleston, the Peabody, and the turkey trot."

 There are also many instructional videos if you want to try to dance along!